 Re-Opening & Decline

 Upon re-opening, Hershey Zoo expanded, adding more diversified wildlife – all the while relying on private donations and trades with other zoos and animal dealers.
-However, by 1971 a number of factors, including a shift in public opinion, increased recognition of human responsibility for wild animals in captivity, and lack of funding led Hershey Estates (the facilities' owner) to close the zoo.
+However, by 1971 a number of factors, including a shift in public opinion, increased recognition of human responsibility for wild animals in managed care, and lack of funding led Hershey Estates (the facilities' owner) to close the zoo.

-During this time Hershey Park underwent changes, adding a fence around the property, introducing a one-price admission plan, and redeveloping itself as a themed amusement park.
+During this time Hershey Park underwent changes, adding a barrier around the property, introducing a one-price admission plan, and redeveloping itself as a themed amusement park.
 Hersheypark® as it became known, also incorporated an Animal Garden and petting zoo as a new attraction – utilizing animals from Hershey Zoo.

 In 1975, John Strawbridge, then director of Hershey Museum, saw an opportunity to revitalize the vacant zoo.
 He developed plans and successfully convinced Hershey Estates to invest in redeveloping the old site of Hershey Zoo as a themed zoological park called ZooAmerica North American Wildlife Park.

 ZooAmerica officially opened in 1978.
 It featured more than 200 animals representing 70 different species from five geographical areas in North America – as is the case to this day.
-ZooAmerica placed an added interest in educating guests on each exhibit and its animal residents.
+ZooAmerica placed an added interest in educating guests on each habitat and its animal residents.

 The Zoo Today

-This year, ZooAmerica celebrates 40 years of honoring our obligation to caring for and protecting its animals while providing guests with exciting adventures in the heart of Hershey, PA.
+ZooAmerica celebrates over 40 years of honoring our obligation to caring for and protecting its animals while providing guests with exciting adventures in the heart of Hershey, PA.